 Dietary fats found in our food is vital for growth and development of the body.
 Essential fatty acids benefit several aspects of human health.
 Not only are they used for energy but are also incorporated into cell membranes, making them vital for the functioning of most cells.
 They are also used to make hormones, are essential for nervous tissue and for regulating inflammation.

-Signs of a deficiency in healthy fatty acids include dry skin, dry eyes, dry hair, depression and mood disorders, hyperactivity and learning disorders in children; most inflammatory diseases such as arthritis, inflammatory bowel, eczema and asthma; and hormone imbalances such
+Signs of a deficiency in healthy fatty acids include dry skin, dry eyes, dry hair, depression and mood disorders, hyperactivity and learning disorders in children; most inflammatory diseases such as arthritis, inflammatory bowel, eczema and asthma; and hormone imbalances such as PMS (premenstrual syndrome).

 Essential fatty acids can have other benefits like preventing cardiovascular disease, ensuring fertility, improving immune function, protecting against some cancers and guarding against the negative effects of diabetes.
 However, bad fats such as hydrogenated and trans-fats interfere with the correct functioning of healthy fatty acids and cause much harm to the body.